Slack Audit Logs

 - A RunReveal Pro plan subscription

-- A Slack Enterprise Grid workspace subscription
+- A Slack Enterprise workspace subscription (any Enterprise plan, e.g. Enterprise Select or Enterprise Grid)

-- Administrative access to your Slack workspace
+- Administrative access to your Slack workspace, including the ability to install apps at the organization level

 - Permission to create and configure Slack apps